kmchm/sendify-solution/README.md

 This project implements an MCP server that can communicate via both SSE (Server-Sent Events) and STDIO protocols.
 The solution is built using Java (Spring Boot) and is designed to be easily deployable using Docker.
 It also supports Playwright for browser automation and testing.

-### Code Structure

--   **server/**
-    Contains the main Spring Boot application, source code, and Dockerfile.

-    -   **src/main/java/**
-        -   `com.sendify.server`
-            Main package for the MCP server implementation.
-            -   `controller/`
-                REST controllers for handling SSE endpoints.
-            -   `service/`
-                Business logic and MCP protocol handling.
-            -   `dto/`
-                Data transfer objects for requests and responses.
-            -   `config/`
-                Configuration classes for profiles and protocol selection.
-    -   **src/test/java/**
-        Unit and integration tests.
-    -   **Dockerfile**
-        Containerizes the server with all dependencies.
-    -   **mvnw, pom.xml**
-        Maven wrapper and build configuration.

--   **docker-compose.yml**
-    Defines the Docker service for running the MCP server.

--   **media/**
-    Contains screenshots and images for documentation.

----

 ## Requirements

 -   **[Java 21 (Oracle JDK)](https://www.oracle.com/java/technologies/downloads/#jdk21-mac)**